The Best Cup of Tea

 Note: If you prefer, add agave or honey while the tea is brewing.

-Make a tea-infused syrup and add to any sparking water.
+Make a tea-infused syrup and add to any sparkling water.

 How Much Tea Should I Buy?